-Meetings are currently held every month, in the church rooms at Church Lane, Thwing, and members of the public are welcome to attend.
+Meetings are currently held every month, normally in the church rooms at Church Lane, Thwing, and members of the public are welcome to attend.
 NB whilst these rooms are closed meetings are being held at Burton Fleming Village Hall

 Anyone wishing to make representation to the Parish Council should contact the clerk Mrs Sandra Morrison on 01262 470496.